-- ROZANNIE A slow-growing evergreen shrub, reaching 3' high and wide in 10 years.
+- ANGELON The large and long deep green leaves are covered with rich yellow spots of uneven size and shape.
+Grows to 5' high and wide in 10 years. - ROZANNIE A slow-growing evergreen shrub, reaching 3' high and wide in 10 years.
 The deep green leaves are adorned with red berries in the fall, even without a male plant nearby. - SALICIFOLIA A slow growing evergreen shrub, reaching 5' high and wide in 10 years.
-The narrow, olive green leaves are adorned by clusters of red berries in
+The narrow, olive green leaves are adorned by clusters of red berries in the fall.

-AZALEA HINO CRIMSON Hardy to Zone 6
+AZALEA Hardy to Zone 6

-An evergreen to semi-evergreen azalea with compact habit and prolific red flowers in mid-spring.
-Prefers sun to partial shade, rich, well-drained soil and ample summer moisture.
+Compact semi-evergreen to evergreen azaleas with shiny, dark green leaves that turn bronze in winter.
+Best in sun to partial shade, rich, well-drained soil with ample summer water.